chaos-polymtl/lethe/doc/source/parameters/cfd/mesh_adaptation_control.rst

 .. code-block:: text

 	subsection mesh adaptation
 	  # Type of mesh adaptation.
-Choices are  none, uniform or kelly.
+Choices are: none, uniform or kelly.
 	  set type                 = none

 	  # Variable for kelly estimation.
-Choices are velocity, pressure, phase or temperature.
+	  # Choices are: velocity, pressure, phase, temperature, velocity and temperature.
 	  set variable             = velocity

 	  # Frequency of the mesh refinement